sedostheatre/sedos.co.uk/input/venues/theatre-deli.md

 ---
 ## Theatre Deli

-Most of Sedos’ rehearsals are held at Theatre Deli in central London, where we rent space for these and activities such as Simprov and Acting Group.
+Some of Sedos’ rehearsals are held at Theatre Deli in central London, where we rent space for these and activities such as Simprov and Acting Group.

 Theatre Deli also has a bar, which we often use for production meetings and other get-togethers such as marketing group meetings.